 Dates: Several nights throughout the week, various dates throughout the year

 Rates: $295-395 per adult, $195-$265 per child (depending on peak/off-peak times)

 Image: Taronga Zoo

 It goes without saying that Cockatoo Island is a lovely place to visit for the day.
-But did you know, you can stay overnight too.
-We suggest you opt for the ‘two bedroom glamping’ package which is perfect for families and sleeps up to four people.
-For a romantic getaway without this kids, try the ‘mini glamping’ experience for 2 or the reglar ‘glamping’ which is for couples on the waterfront.
+But did you know, you can stay overnight too?
+We suggest you opt for the ‘two bedrooms glamping’ package which is perfect for families and sleeps up to four people.
+For a romantic getaway without this kids, try the ‘mini glamping’ experience for 2 or the regular ‘glamping’ which is for couples on the waterfront.
 You can bring your own food but BBQ packs and other food can also be purchased on the island.

 Rates: $310-360 per night (for 4 people)